martinmugnier/BinLogitCMLE/README.md

 # BinLogitCMLE
 A Python implementation of Stata's clogit : Conditional Maximum Likelihood Estimation (CMLE) for binary logistic models in panel data with unobserved heterogeneity.

-Reference: Section 15.8 & 15.8.3 in Woolridge's "Econometric Analysis of Cross Section and Panel Data" (2010).
+Reference: Section 15.8 & 15.8.3 in Wooldridge's "Econometric Analysis of Cross Section and Panel Data" (2010).